RosstheRoss/Homework/csci5271/hw1/hw1writeup.md

 If the function is called with `to` larger than outer bound of the array, there is a buffer overflow that happens.
 For example, running it by default with an array of size 10 with a `to` of 11 on gcc 11.1 causes it to crash because of stack smashing.

-##### Mistake 1b: Underloading the array
+#### Mistake 1b: Negative numbers the array

-If the function is called with `from` smaller than 0 will cause some values of the array to be replaced with other values from memory addresses nearby.
-It did not crash, but it is not the intended behavior.
+If the function is called with `from` smaller than 0 will cause the array to look at addresses before the array, potentially causing the program to segfault.

-#### Mistake 2

-a

-#### Mistake 3
+#### Mistake 2: Swapping the to and from

+If the function is called with `from` larger than `to`, the program will segfault from accessing invalid memory addresses.

 ### B: Same Signature